Sustainable Procurement Tools

 The Fair Work First criteria can be embedded within a balanced scorecard approach as part of the performance monitoring and continuous improvement for the contract, enabling the delivery of the contractor’s commitments to adopting the Fair Work First criteria and any wider fair work practices to be measured.
 Further guidance is available on the Procurement Journey Contract and Supplier Management – Managing & Improving Performance, including balanced scorecard suggestions.

-Back to Evaluation and Award Continue to Annex A - What is Fair Work?
+Continue to Annex A - What is Fair Work?